Rajapaksa's comeback fails as Sri Lankan voters back reforms

 "The UNP will have to look for coalition partners from those who support Sirisena," said Paikiasothy Saravanamuttu, head of the Centre for Policy Alternatives.

-With outside support, the centre-right alliance could hope to muster the two-thirds majority required to pass proposed constitutional reforms that would make government more accountable and simplify Sri Lanka's complex election laws.
+With outside support, the center alliance could hope to muster the two-thirds majority required to pass proposed constitutional reforms that would make government more accountable and simplify Sri Lanka's complex election laws.

 The power struggle between the past and present presidents overshadowed the election in a country with a history of political feuding that has often spilled over into violence and even the assassination of its leaders.